Another Nevada County Warns 'Storm Area 51' Seekers To Stay Home

 The commissioners of Nye County voted unanimously to declare a preemptive state of emergency to prepare for expected influx of visitors for "Storm Area 51" events in nearby Lincoln County.

-"Be prepared not to have cell service, not to have internet, said Commission Chairman Jon Koenig, since local cell phone towers are not equipped to handle such a heavy call volume.
+"Be prepared not to have cell service, not to have internet," said Commission Chairman Jon Koenig, since local cell phone towers are not equipped to handle such a heavy call volume.

 "There will probably be no water available, there will probably be no ice available because everything is going to sell out," he added.
 "There will probably be no gas left in the gas station, no food, nowhere to go potty.
 If you're coming, be prepared because it's probably not going to be nice."